varkor/quiver/README.md

 [![Export to LaTeX](screenshots/export.png "Export to LaTeX")](https://q.uiver.app/?q=WzAsOCxbMCwwLCJHeCJdLFsxLDAsIkZ4Il0sWzIsMCwiR3giXSxbMywwLCJGeCJdLFswLDEsIkd5Il0sWzEsMSwiRnkiXSxbMiwxLCJHeSJdLFszLDEsIkZ5Il0sWzAsMSwiXFxiZXRhX3giXSxbMSwyLCJcXGFscGhhX3giXSxbMiwzLCJcXGJldGFfeCJdLFswLDQsIkdmIiwyXSxbNCw1LCJcXGJldGFfeSIsMl0sWzUsNiwiXFxhbHBoYV95IiwyXSxbNiw3LCJcXGJldGFfeSIsMl0sWzMsNywiRmYiXSxbMSw1LCJGZiIsMV0sWzIsNiwiR2YiLDFdLFs0LDEsIlxcYmV0YV9mIiwwLHsibGVuZ3RoIjo1MCwibGV2ZWwiOjJ9XSxbNSwyLCJcXGFscGhhX2YiLDAseyJsZW5ndGgiOjUwLCJsZXZlbCI6Mn1dLFs2LDMsIlxcYmV0YSdmIiwwLHsibGVuZ3RoIjo1MCwibGV2ZWwiOjJ9XSxbMCwyLCIxIiwwLHsiY3VydmUiOi00fV0sWzUsNywiMSIsMix7ImN1cnZlIjo0fV0sWzEsMjEsIlxcdmFyZXBzaWxvbl94IiwwLHsibGVuZ3RoIjo1MH1dLFsyMiw2LCJcXGV0YV95IiwyLHsibGVuZ3RoIjo1MH1dXQ==)

-When you export diagrams to LaTeX, **quiver** will embed a link to the diagram, which will allow you to return to it later if you decide it needs to be modified, or to share it with others.
+When you export diagrams to LaTeX or Typst, **quiver** will embed a link to the diagram, which will allow you to return to it later if you decide it needs to be modified, or to share it with others.

 ### Other features